tjbarzee/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Postdoctoral Scholar in Biological Systems Engineering at the University of California Davis where I work with Professor Ruihong Zhang in the Bioenvironmental Engineering lab.
+I am an Assistant Professor of Bioprocess Engineering and Fermentation at the University of Kentucky in the Biosystems and Agricultural Engineering Department.
 My research interests include: Bioprocessing/Fermentation, Algal and Fungal Biotechnology, Process Modeling, Agricultural Byproduct Upgrading, Renewable Energy, Controlled Environment Engineering, and Technoeconomic/Life Cycle Assessment.
 I am also passionate about engineering education, sustainable development, and interdisciplinary planetary health solutions (e.g. One Health).
-My future goal is to become a faculty researcher and educator.